-When you're dealing with infidelity (extramarital affair) you're very likely to feel hurt and angry... and if you had/are having the affair, probably guilty.
-This page has two lists of what to do to survive and heal.
+When you're dealing with infidelity (an extramarital affair) you're very likely to feel hurt and angry... and if you have had or are having the affair, probably guilty.
+This page has lots of guidance, including two lists of what to do to survive and heal.

-My page Surviving Infidelity points you to the right page depending on wether you are the 'wronged' partner, the adulterer or 'the other' man or woman.
+My page Surviving Infidelity also guides you to the right place depending on whether you are the 'wronged' partner, the adulterer or 'the other' man or woman.

 If you're both able to face up to what's happened (including the potential impact on your sexual health), there is every possibility that you can create a better - if different - relationship than before.
 However, you need to be patient.
 It will take time.
 You will be grieving for the loss of your relationship as it was before the affair.

-Do also be aware that, however difficult it is for the wronged partner and however much you may not want to be sympathetic, the one who had the affair may also feel bereft due to loss of the other person.
+Do also be aware that, however difficult it is for the wronged partner and however much you may not want to be sympathetic, your partner may also feel bereft due to loss of the other person.

 If your partner has had extramarital affairs before, all the hurt from the previous occasion(s) will immediately have been triggered again.
-If he or she has cheated on you before, you may need to consider if you really want to stay with this person.
+If he or she has cheated on you before, then you may need to consider if you really want to stay with this person.

 Women are more likely to want to talk about feelings, and know all the details (but of course this may actually be completely the reverse for you).

 Men more often want to leave it behind and concentrate on the future, which could mean either not talking about it, or a divorce!
-They do feel the pain, but have very likely learned not to allow themselves to feel.
+They do feel the pain, but have very likely learned not to allow themselves to show it.